The current regulations will be reviewed on 13 May 2021.

 You should maintain social distancing by being at least two metres apart, as well as good hand and respiratory hygiene practices.

-You may not organise, operate or take part in an indoor or outdoor gathering which consists of more than six people.
+You may not organise, operate or take part in an indoor gathering which consists of more than six people, or outdoor gathering which consists of more than 10 people.

 The following exemptions apply: